Abhorrence of apartheid is a moral attitude, not a policy.

 I have, indeed, no abhorrence of danger, except in its absolute effect - in terror.

-abhorrence danger
+danger abhorrence

 It seemed, indeed, to Phineas that as Mrs. Low was buckled up in such triple armour that she feared nothing, she might have been less loud in expression her abhorrence of the enemies of the Church.
 If she feared nothing, why should she scream so loudly?

-abhorrence enemies
+enemies abhorrence

 Despotism, which we regard with abhorrence, is rather too plausible in decaying feudal, agrarian, pastoral societies.
 That's why we must expect to have many a defeat before we'll have an ultimate victory in this contest with Communism.

-abhorrence victory
+victory abhorrence

 In those days, slavery was not looked upon, even in Quaker Philadelphia, with the shudder and abhorrence one feels towards it now.

-abhorrence slavery
+slavery abhorrence

 Democracy, in fact, is always inventing class distinctions, despite its theoretical abhorrence of them.